Alaska Airlines Flight 261: FAA oversight

-A special inspection conducted by the NTSB in April 2000 of Alaska Airlines uncovered widespread significant deficiencies that "the FAA should have uncovered earlier".
-The investigation concluded, "FAA surveillance of Alaska Airlines had been deficient for at least several years".
+A special inspection conducted by the NTSB in April 2000 of Alaska Airlines uncovered widespread significant deficiencies that "the FAA should have uncovered earlier."
+The investigation concluded, "FAA surveillance of Alaska Airlines had been deficient for at least several years."
 The NTSB noted that in July 2001, an FAA panel determined that Alaska Airlines had corrected the previously identified deficiencies.
-However, several factors led the board to question "the depth and effectiveness of Alaska Airlines corrective actions" and "the overall adequacy of Alaska Airlines' maintenance program".
+However, several factors led the board to question "the depth and effectiveness of Alaska Airlines corrective actions," and "the overall adequacy of Alaska Airlines' maintenance program."

-Systemic problems were identified by the investigation into the FAA's oversight of maintenance programs, including inadequate staffing, its approval process of maintenance interval extensions, and the aircraft certification requirements.
+Systemic problems were identified by the investigation into the FAA's oversight of maintenance programs, including: inadequate staffing, its approval process of maintenance interval extensions, and the aircraft certification requirements.

 Aircraft design and certification issues

 The jackscrew assembly was designed with two independent threads, each of which was strong enough to withstand the forces placed on it.
-Maintenance procedures such as lubrication and end-play checks were to catch any excessive wear before it progressed to a point of failure of the system.
+Maintenance procedures, such as lubrication and end-play checks, were to catch any excessive wear before it progressed to a point of failure of the system.
 The aircraft designers assumed that at least one set of threads would always be present to carry the loads placed on it; therefore, the effects of catastrophic failure of this system were not considered, and no "fail-safe" provisions were needed.

-For this design component to be approved ("certified") by the FAA without any fail-safe provision, a failure had to be considered "extremely improbable".
-This was defined as "having a probability on the order of 1×10^−9 or less each flight hour".
-The accident showed that certain wear mechanisms could affect both sets of threads and that the wear might not be detected.
-The NTSB determined that the design of "the horizontal stabilizer jackscrew assembly did not account for the loss of the acme nut threads as a catastrophic single-point failure mode".
+For this design component to be approved ("certified") by the FAA without any fail-safe provision, a failure had to be considered "extremely improbable."
+This was defined as "having a probability on the order of 1×10^−9 or less each flight hour."
+The accident showed that certain wear mechanisms could affect both sets of threads, and that the wear might not be detected.
+The NTSB determined that the design of "the horizontal stabilizer jackscrew assembly did not account for the loss of the acme-nut threads as a catastrophic single-point failure mode."

 Jackscrew design improvement

-In 2001, the National Aeronautics and Space Administration (NASA) recognized the risk to its hardware (such as the Space Shuttle) attendant upon the use of similar jackscrews.
-An engineering fix developed by engineers of NASA and United Space Alliance promises to make progressive failures easy to see and thus complete failures of a jackscrew less likely.
+In 2001, the National Aeronautics and Space Administration (NASA) recognized the risk to its hardware (such as the Space Shuttle) that was dependent on the use of similar jackscrews.
+An engineering fix developed by engineers of NASA and the United Space Alliance promised to make progressive failures more easily identifiable through multiple methods, including visual inspections, the use of depth measuring tools, and electronic or mechanical wear monitors.
+Additionally, the redesigned "fail-safe" jack screw concept "call[ed] for the incorporation of a redundant follower nut that would assume the axial jack load upon failure of the primary nut."
+The "fail-safe" jackscrew modifications would allow for the maintenance and monitoring of the jackscrews more readily accessible, and thus complete failures of a jackscrew less likely.